-Our vision is to build an inclusive Foundation that celebrates individuality and respects—and embraces—equity and diversity, so everyone can achieve their full potential and contribute to the success of our organization.
-An important part of this is enabling everyone to participate in a way they feel most comfortable.
+Our vision is to foster and nurture an inclusive Foundation that celebrates individuality, respects and embraces diversity, and promotes equity so everyone can achieve their full potential and contribute to the success of our organization.

 #BlackinSKF

-For staff members who identify as Black.
-Black people and culture are diverse with many layers of intricacies—it goes beyond a shared complexion.
+This ERG is for staff members who identify as Black.
+Black people and culture are diverse with many layers of intricacies that go beyond a shared complexion.
+Our root aspiration is to create a sense of community—a village, building connections and a sense of belonging.
 We look to learn from each other’s unique cultures and lived experiences while celebrating our similarities.
 Our safe, welcoming, and empowering space allows our members to:

 • Educate and advise other staff members on how to best deal with issues, needs and policies related to our community.